 How to: One can easily spend 30 to 45 minutes on this roleplay, so it is not the kind of activity that lends itself to shorter classes.
 To get started, I divide the class into two groups, each of which is given a sheet outlining behaviors characteristic of the cultural group they represent.
 Each group will only know about their own traits.
 Here is a list of some of the traits that I have used in the past that has worked well:

-Both women and men like to chat and laugh a lot.
+All people like to chat and laugh a lot.

 Men may only speak when spoken to and never initiate conversations.